-The following table shows the percentage breakdown of our gross revenue and operating expenses denominated in currencies other than the U.S. dollar for the years ended December 31, 2020 and 2019, the 2018 Successor Period and the 2018 Predecessor Period:
+The following table shows the percentage breakdown of our revenue and operating expenses denominated in currencies other than the U.S. dollar for the years ended December 31, 2021, 2020 and 2019:

+Year Ended

+December 31,

+2021 2020 2019

-Successor Successor Successor Predecessor Year Ended December 31, 2020 Year Ended December 31, 2019 October 1, 2018 to December 31, 2018 January 1, 2018 to September 30, 2018 % of revenue denominated in foreign currencies (1) 29% 29% 29% 29% % of operating expenses denominated in foreign currencies (2) 14% 14% 15% 17%
+% of revenue denominated in foreign currencies (1) 29% 29% 29%

+% of operating expenses denominated in foreign currencies (2) 15% 14% 14%

-- (1) Gross revenue in foreign currencies is primarily denominated in Euros. - (2) Operating expenses in foreign currencies are primarily denominated in British pounds.
+(1) Revenue in foreign currencies is primarily denominated in Euros.

+(2) Operating expenses in foreign currencies are primarily denominated in British pounds sterling.

 Since our consolidated financial statements are presented in U.S. dollars, we must translate revenues and expenses, as well as assets and liabilities, into U.S. dollars.
-Accordingly, increases or decreases in the value of the U.S. dollar against the other currencies will affect our net operating revenues, operating income and the value of balance sheet items denominated in foreign currencies.
+Accordingly, increases or decreases in the value of the U.S. dollar against the other currencies will affect our operating revenues, operating income and the value of balance sheet items denominated in foreign currencies.
 Revenues and expenses denominated in currencies other than the U.S. dollar are translated at the rate of exchange prevailing at the transaction date.
+Assets and liabilities denominated in foreign currencies are translated at the rate of exchange prevailing at the transaction date.
 Assets and liabilities denominated in foreign currencies are translated at the rate prevailing at the end of the reporting period.
-Any gain or loss resulting from the translation of assets and liabilities is included as a component of comprehensive income.
+Any gain or loss resulting from the translation of assets and liabilities is included as a component of other comprehensive income.